UK Stocks-Factors to watch on Thursday July 24

-EDINBURGH, July 24 (Reuters) - Britain’s FTSE 100 index is seen opening steady on Thursday, with futures on the index flat ahead of the cash market open.
+EDINBURGH, July 24 (Reuters) - Britain’s FTSE 100 index is seen opening down 9 to 11 points, or as much as 0.2 percent lower on Thursday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

-* The FTSE 100 index closed up 2.81 points on Wednesday, flat in percentage terms, at 6,798.15 points, as a profit warning by heavyweight drugs firm GlaxoSmithKline offset gains in outsourcing group Capita and miner BHP Billiton.
+* The UK blue chip index closed up 2.81 points, flat in percentage terms, at 6,798.15 points, as a profit warning by heavyweight drugs firm GlaxoSmithKline offset gains in outsourcing group Capita and miner BHP Billiton.

 * BHP BILLITON PLC, ANGLO AMERICAN PLC - The miners are looking to sell their jointly owned manganese assets portfolio in South Africa and Australia, the Wall Street Journal reported, citing people familiar with the matter.